-The Jura-cathedral and the Jura-place in Lvov where the battalion 'Nightingale' met, as soon as the German troops has marched in.
+Background: The Jura-cathedral and the Jura-place in Lvov where the battalion 'Nightingale' met, as soon as the German troops has marched in.
 With them June 29.
 1941 was their political leader, first lieutenant Dr. Oberlander.
 From here Oberlander and his battalion 'Nightingale' went to commit their deeds.
 Let us follow in their footsteps.

 On the balconies of this house in Lokettka Street, eight citizens of the city of Lvov were hanged.

 In this house in Herbutov Street lived Professor Dr. Kazimir Barthel, former Premier of Poland.
 He was arrested duly 2 1941 and afterwards murdered.